A Comfortable End: Is Hospice the Right Choice for Your Family?

 Care is Available 24 Hours a Day

 Generally speaking, members of a resident’s care team are available around the clock to attend to their needs and address problems or emergencies as they arise.
-This is meant to ensure that a resident’s quality of life and comfort are maintained to the end.
+This is intended to ensure that a resident’s quality of life and comfort are maintained throughout.

-Medicare, Medicaid, and Private Insurance Usually Covers Costs
+Medicare, Medicaid, and Private Insurance Usually Cover Costs

-Residential hospice care patients must qualify financially for hospice, and most do.
-Terminally-ill people who do not qualify to enter hospice generally have the financial means to pay for private end-of-life care.
+Patients in residential hospice care must qualify financially for hospice, and most do.
+Terminally ill people who do not qualify to enter hospice generally have the financial means to pay for private end-of-life care.

 The Disadvantages of Hospice Care